DanSaada/Pstring/README.md

 # Pstring
-A library functions in assembly that will allow working with Pstring in a similar way to string.h of C language.
+Library functions in assembly that will allow working with Pstring in a similar way to the string.h library of the C language.

 A Pstring is coded as a struct: